dickloraine/pandoc_styles/README.md

 **Example**

 [pandoc_styles: novel](https://github.com/dickloraine/pandoc_styles_novel) is a stylepack to create novels out of your source files.
 A documentation for using this stylepack is found on the github page and inside the style folder of the pack once installed.
-You can install it with this command line:
+You can install it with this command:

 ~~~
 pandoc-styles-tools import novel -u https://github.com/dickloraine/pandoc_styles_novel/releases/latest/download/novel.zip